ColorModelConverter

 Is mostly used if the eyes perceive reflection of objects.

-CMY is subtractive color model and based on the fundamental colors cyan, magenta and yellow.
+CMY is a subtractive color model and based on the fundamental colors cyan, magenta, and yellow.
 Those fundamental colors are complementary to the fundamental colors of RGB.

 ../../../Modules/ML/MLColor/mhelp/Images/colormodelcmy.gif ../../../Modules/ML/MLColor/mhelp/Images/ColorM7.gif